-According to Veterans Affairs Canada, when the war started, only 600,000 women worked at permanent jobs outside the home.
+According to Veterans Affairs Canada, when the war started in 1939, only 600,000 women worked at permanent jobs outside the home.

 This number doubled during WWII.

-(Canadian Women's Army Corps - pointillism on watercolour paper.)
+(Canadian Women’s Army Corps – pointillism on 6 by 9″ watercolour paper with watercolour background.)

-Women were welders, engineers, chief flight instructors, pilots, to name only a few of the tasks taken on by women during the Second World War.
+Women were welders, engineers, chief flight instructors, pilots, to name only a few of the tasks they accepted during the Second World War.

 Above, the woman in the portrait wears the uniform of the Canadian Women’s Army Corps.
 (21,600 soldiers)

-Veterans Affairs Canada, states that with women in uniform for the first time ever in Canadian history, more than 50,000 served in the armed forces during WWII.
+Veterans Affairs Canada, states that with women in uniform for the first time ever in Canadian history, more than 50,000 served in our armed forces during WWII.

 This number includes the CWACs, (Canadian Women’s Army Corps), the women in the Royal Canadian Air Force (WDs), the Wrens, women in the Royal Canadian Naval Service, and finally, the Canadian military nurses, known as Nursing Sisters.